-Author, Year, Country ear, Similar to the Similar to the Is the Health Care System Studied Sufficiently Similar to Ontario?
+Author, Year, Country Is the Study Are the Population Intervention: Similar to the Question?
+Question?
+Is the Health Care System Studied Sufficiently Similar to Ontario?
 Were the Perspectives Clearly Stated?
 What Were They?
 Are Estimates of Relative Treatment Effect From the Best Available Source?
-Korn et al, 2002, United States Yes Patients with prior venous ulcers Partially Prophylactic compression stockings plus patient education No US health care system different from Ontario context Yes US health care perspective Yes
+Korn et al, 2002, 34 United States Yes Patients with prior venous ulcers Partially Prophylactic compression stockings plus patient education No US health care system different from Ontario context Yes US health care perspective Yes

 Author, Year, Country Are All Future Costs and Outcomes Discounted?
 At What Rate?
 Is the Value of Health Effects Expressed in Terms of Quality- Adjusted Life- Years?
 Are Costs and Outcomes From Other Sectors Fully and Appropriately Measured and Valued?
-Overall Judgement: Directly Applicable/ Partially Applicable/ Not Applicable Korn et al, 2002, United States Yes Both costs and outcomes are discounted at 3% Yes NA Partially applicable
+Overall Judgement: Directly Applicable/ Partially Applicable/ Not Applicable Korn et al, 2002, 34 United States Yes Both costs and outcomes are discounted at 3% Yes NA Partially applicable